pulumi/docs/how-to/console.md

 There is no way to rename things within the Pulumi Service once created.
 However, if a stack has no resources associated with it you can delete it by using `pulumi stack rm <stack name>`.

-### Pulumi Private Clouds
+### Pulumi deployment agents

-An Organization may have several _Pulumi Private Clouds_ (PPCs) associated with them.
+An Organization may have several deployment agents associated with them, also known as _Pulumi Private Clouds_ (PPCs).
 These can only be managed by Pulumi Console administrator.
 If you have questions or require that something be updated, contact [support@pulumi.com](mailto:support@pulumi.com).

-Once a Pulumi Private Cloud is chosen during `pulumi stack init`, it cannot be changed.
-However, you can create new stacks that are tied to different clouds.
+Once a deployment agent is chosen during `pulumi stack init`, it cannot be changed.
+However, you can create new stacks that use different deployment agents.

 ## Stacks